cogsys-tuebingen/PAL/README.md

-# PAL - A fast DNN optimization method based on curvature information
+# PAL - A DNN optimization method based on one dimensional curvature information
 This repository provides Tensorflow and Pytorch reference implementations for PAL.
 Note that these implementations are not fully optimized.
 This means that more well-engineered implementations could deliver even faster performance.